mel799/Project-final/PROPOSAL.md

-Datascience and Advanced Programming Meline Carpin 02.11.
+#Project Proposal

-Project Proposal
+###Title: Forecasting Switzerland’s National Electricity Consumption
-Title: Forecasting Switzerland’s National Electricity Consumption
+###Category: Data Science / Predictive Modeling

-Category: Data Science / Predictive Modeling
+##Reasearch Question: Which regression performs best to forecast Switzerland’s National

-Reasearch Question: Which regression performs best to forecast Switzerland’s National Electricity Consumption, Linear regression, or Machine Learning regression, Random Forest, Lasso or XGBoost?
+Electricity Consumption, Linear regression, or Machine Learning regression, Random Forest, Lasso or XGBoost?

-Motivation:
+###Motivation:

 Electricity is an essential resource for our society, but it remains limited and demand continues to grow due to population increase and economic development.
 In the context of global warming,